d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

   title="Overexpressed genes"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

+And the picture of underexpressed genes is the following:

 <img
   src="/figs/Palmer_table_underexpressed.jpg"
   alt="Table of the top-5 genes most consistently underexpressed with age across datasets for all tissues and for each tissue studied. `palmer2021ageing`"